 Let me address these here:

-Lets start with the last question first – why so many questions just to create an account.
+Unraveling the mystery behind Propel(x): Lets start with the last question first – Why so many questions just to create an account?
 Short answer – it’s the regulation.
 Propel(x) subsidiary, Hubble Investments, is a FINRA member Broker-Dealer.
 This imposes some obligations on us – obligations to protect our investors.
 Our job is to make sure that only accredited investors are accessing these opportunities and that these investors are taking risks that are suitable to their financial and personal situation.
 For example, we want to make sure all investors have some investing background, sufficient liquidity, understand that these are speculative investments etc. Hence all the questions to register.
 We are merely fulfilling our obligations to our investors.

-Next, why are companies not visible without creating an account.
+To answer the next mystery behind Propel(x)- Why are companies not visible without creating an account?
 Short answer – it’s the regulation.
 Since these are high risk opportunities, we are required to ensure that only those individuals who can bear the risk actually invest in these.
 In other words, accredited investors only.
 Hence the password barrier.

-Finally, and most interestingly, what kinds of companies are available on Propel(x).
+Finally, and most interesting mystery behind Propel(x)- What kinds of companies are available on Propel(x)?
 This merits a longer discussion.
 We have now closed 70+ deals and have had several exits.
 So we have some track record here.
 Feel free to review some of the companies that have been featured on Propel(x).

 We focus on deep technology startups – companies founded on scientific or engineering breakthroughs.
 These typically fall into six big sectors: